 - We've got more advice for you in our beginner's guide to how to start a podcast.

-- Finally, turn your podcast into a money-maker with our guide to making money from podcasting.
+- Turn your podcast into a money-maker with our guide to making money from podcasting.

 One of the most substantial free podcasting resources on the web, Anchor.fm features a suite of tools for recording, editing and – importantly – publishing your shows.
 With unlimited free hosting, your shows can reach a wider audience (albeit, interspersed with advertising).
 It’s also got automatic distribution to Apple Podcasts.